 Phone: (352) 666-0904

 At All County Animal Hospital, we have state-of-the art laboratory and diagnostic equipment that allows us to do many lab tests onsite.
 Labs are essential to detect disease and underlying causes of illness in your pet.
-We may recommend lab work for a variety of reasons, some common tests include complete blood counts, urinalysis and chemistry panels.
+We may recommend lab work for a variety of reasons, and some common tests include complete blood counts, urinalysis and chemistry panels.
 Our laboratory is staffed by experienced veterinary technicians that will ensure your pet’s tests are interpreted quickly and accurately, allowing us to begin your pet’s treatment immediately.

 Laser therapy treatment is a painless, effective method for reducing pain and promoting healing in your pet.
 Using low-level lasers to stimulate the natural healing capabilities of the body’s cells, this treatment promotes healing on a cellular level.
 Your pet may benefit from laser therapy treatment if they’re affected by arthritis, post-surgery pain, fractures, wounds, or general pain.
 Laser therapy treatment can also be used to increase joint mobility and relieve the aches and pains common to geriatric pets.
 If you believe your pet is in pain, give us a call to discuss a treatment plan for your pet.

 Microchipping is the most effective means of identification for your pet.
 Similar to vaccinations, microchipping is safe, quick and causes little pain.
-We always recommend an ID tag be attached to your pet’s collar, but the microchip will serve as an extra layer of protection if an accident does occur.
+We always recommend that an ID tag be attached to your pet’s collar, but the microchip will serve as an extra layer of protection if an accident does occur.
 Most veterinary hospitals and shelters are equipped with a handheld microchip scanner that can be used to check for a chip.
 If the pet has one, it will transmit its ID number to the scanner via a low-frequency radio wave.
 From there, they can retrieve the pet owner’s contact information from the manufacturer and call the owner.

 Many pet owners have never tried acupuncture themselves and worry if it’s safe, painful, or effective for their cat or dog.
 According to the Chi Institute, acupuncture has a myriad of benefits for your pet, some of which include pain relief, the promotion of tissue healing, regulation of gastrointestinal motility, immunoregulation, antifebrile effects, and reproductive and hormone regulation.